Best Arm Identification for Stochastic Rising Bandits: Introduction

-The SRB setting models several real-world scenarios presenting arms improving their performance over time.
-A classic scenario that can be modeled through this setting (in the rested flavor) is the so-called \textit{Combined Algorithm Selection and Hyperparameter optimization} \citep[CASH,][]{thornton2013auto,kotthoff2017auto,erickson2020autogluon,li2020efficient,zoller2021benchmark}, a problem of paramount importance in \emph{Automated Machine Learning}~\citep[AutoML,][]{yao2018taking}.
-Every arm in CASH represents an algorithm that performs hyperparameter optimization, whose mean reward increases when pulled.
-A pull of an arm represents a unit of time/computation in which we improve (on average) the hyperparameter selection for the corresponding algorithm by performing a training step.
-This problem has been handled in a bandit \emph{Best Arm Identification} (BAI) fashion in the works by~\citet{li2020efficient} and~\citet{cella2021best}.
-The former handles the problem by considering rising rested bandits whose arm rewards are deterministic, failing to represent the intrinsic uncertain nature of such processes.
-Instead, the latter models the problem using bandits with stochastic decreasing losses.
-However, the major limitation of such a work is the assumption that the expected reward evolves according to a known parametric functional class, whose parameters have to be learned.
+\textbf{Motivating Example.}~~The SRB setting models several real-world scenarios where arms improve their performance over time.
+A classic example is the so-called \textit{Combined Algorithm Selection and Hyperparameter optimization}~\citep[CASH,][]{thornton2013auto,kotthoff2017auto,erickson2020autogluon,li2020efficient,zoller2021benchmark}, a problem of paramount importance in \emph{Automated Machine Learning}~\citep[AutoML,][]{feurer2015efficient,yao2018taking,hutter2019automated,mussi2023arlo}.
+In CASH, the goal is to identify the \emph{best learning algorithm} together with the \emph{best hyperparameter} configuration for a given machine learning task (\eg classification or regression).
+In this problem, every arm represents a hyperparameter tuner acting on a specific learning algorithm.
+A pull corresponds to a unit of time/computation in which we improve (on average) the hyperparameter configuration (via the tuner) for the corresponding learning algorithm.\footnote{Additional motivating examples are discussed in Appendix~\ref{apx:motivating_example}.} CASH was handled in a bandit \emph{Best Arm Identification} (BAI) fashion in~\citet{li2020efficient} and~\citet{cella2021best}.
+The former handles the problem by considering rising bandits with \emph{deterministic} rewards, failing to represent the uncertain nature of such processes.
+The latter, while allowing stochastic rewards, assumes that the expected rewards evolve according to a \emph{known} parametric functional class, whose parameters have to be learned.